15 Top Insurtech VCs Active Right Now

 Late Stage VC Firms in InsurTech

-It's also worth noting that many venture capital firms invest across multiple stages, from seed to exit.
+Keep in mind that many venture capital firms invest across multiple stages, from seed to growth.

-To help you find the right partner, we've gathered more information on the leading VC firms in the InsurTech space.
-The list below covers their typical investment stages, geographic focus, and what distinguishes each firm for founders.
+To help you identify the right partners, we've compiled an overview of top VC firms active in the InsurTech space, highlighting their investment stages, geographical focus, and what makes each firm distinct.

 1. Bessemer Venture Partners

-Bessemer Venture Partners is one of the oldest venture capital firms, investing in companies from their early days through to their growth stages.
-They support founders across the enterprise, consumer, and healthcare sectors.
+Bessemer Venture Partners is one of the oldest venture capital firms, investing in companies from their early stages through to growth rounds.
+They focus on enterprise, consumer, and healthcare technology, including the InsurTech sector.

 - Industries of focus: Enterprise, consumer, healthcare, FinTech, and InsurTech